Zorro30/api_doc/scaling_writeup.md

       save a lot of reponse time.
     - Can switch to a NO-SQL DB, which can enable faster access of the data.
     - Try and avoid computation on the server side.
-    - And can also reduce the reponse time by enabling the HTTP cache on the browser side.
+    - And can also reduce the reponse time by enabling the HTTP cache on the browser side, hence avoid regenerating answers the browser already know.

     > Bottlenecks:
-    - One server how much ever optimized cannot take the ever increasing requests.
+    - One server how much ever optimized cannot take the load taken by a distributed set of servers.
     - Also there's a limit to increase the resource of the server.

 2) Next comes Vertical scaling.